Custom Datasets, Aug#

 ml(dataset=MyDataset, aug=RandomShiftsAug)

-runs a transform on CPU at runtime and aug=
+transform= runs a transform on CPU at runtime and aug= runs a

 batch-vectorized augmentation on GPU at runtime, whereas